Faculty & Staff.

 Laura Schoenrock, Program Coordinator

-Laura has been a Program Coordinator for the Consortium for Crime and Justice Research since April 2011.
+Laura has been a Program Coordinator since April 2011.
 Currently Laura is coordinating the development of a re-entry program for imprisoned individuals in the state of Nebraska.
 She is a graduate of the UNO Masters in Public Administration Program and holds a B.A. degree in Organizational Communication studies from the University of Northern Iowa.

 Sommer Fousek, Program Coordinator

-Sommer is a Program Coordinator for the Juvenile Justice Institute and the Consortium for Crime and Justice Research.
+Sommer is a Program Coordinator for the Juvenile Justice Institute.
 She spends most of her time on the Lincoln campus, assisting with the implementation of grant-funded projects.
 She received her Bachelor's degree in English and International Affairs from the University of Nebraska-Lincoln.
 She enjoys spending time with family, reading, hiking and playing volleyball.

 Cheryl Christiansen, Staff Associate

-Cheryl works as a Staff Associate for the Consortium for Crime and Justice Research and the Juvenile Justice Institute.
+Cheryl works as a Staff Associate.
 She tracks the department's budgets and supports the directors and coordinators with their various administrative needs.
-Prior to joining CCJR/JJI, she worked in the Biology department.
-She also worked in the dean's office in the College of IS & T, starting there in 2008.
+She previously worked in the Biology department and the dean's office in the College of IS & T, starting there in 2008.
 Cheryl earned an associate's degree while raising her boys and volunteering at their schools and her church.